martingehrke/finance/additional.md

 5. How much did you pay in taxes?
 6. What is your savings rate?
 7. Where is your money? break it down into types of accounts (retirement, cash, 529, non-retirement, real estate)
+[How Do I Money](http://howdoimoney.com/can-answer-ten-easiest-money-questions-ever/) has a very similar list of financial questions to which you should alwasys know the answer.

 ## Fight Lifestyle Inflation
 This will also help prepare you for a reduction in income.